CONFERENCE

 Country Representative, South Africa, IWMI

-Henry Roman is curretnly the Country Representative for South Africa at IWMI.
+Henry Roman is currently the Country Representative for South Africa at IWMI.
 Henry previously managed the development and implementation of the National Water Research, Development and Innovation (RDI) Roadmap as well as the National Waste RDI Roadmap.
 He initiated the National Science, Technology, and Innovation (STI) for Circular Economy Strategy.
 Henry managed the transformation of the South African Risk and Vulnerability Atlas (SARVA) from a static book to an online portal.
 He also managed the implementation of the Imvelisi Enviropreneurship Programme.

 Ismahane Elouafi